“There is no way to be a perfect mother, but a million ways to be a good one.” – Jill Churchill

 Call or text today to talk to someone who will listen and offer hope.Learn More

 I was just a freshman in college when I found out I was pregnant.
-I was a high achiever with a plan for my life, which did not include getting pregnant.
+I was a high achiever with a plan for my life, which did not include getting pregnant and parenting.

 When I found out, I was in total shock.
 I told my parents and they were as shocked as I was.
 They were a little bit disappointed, but very supportive.